OreonCZ/OreonCZ/README.md

 - 🖥️ I am currently working on how to program 🖥️

-- 📖 I am currently learning Java, Javascript, HTML and CSS 📖
+- 📖 I am currently learning MERN, Javascript, HTML and CSS 📖

-- 📺 I am also interested in: games, movies, rock/metal music, anime, food, and especially: <i>memes</i> 🍔
+- 📺 I am also interested in: games, movies, metal music, anime, food, and especially: <i>memes</i> 🍔

-- 🤑 Fun fact: NetBeans is the best program in the world lmao sus 🤑
+- 🤑 If you put popcorn into a microwave for 5min, It's going to taste like coal 🤑

 <br/>